Services module

 return [set, get]

-const cartFactory = require('./modules/cartService');
+}const cartFactory = require('./modules/cartService');

-Calling another service
+base.services.addModule(stockFactory(base));Calling another service

-You can call another microbase
+You can call another microbase services using the call method

 base.services.call('stock:reserve', {